Castle Rock Rock Climbing

 From Stateline, take Kingsbury Grade (SR-207)

-Left before the summit at N Benjamin Dr (toward Brautovich Park)
+Left before the summit at N Benjamin Dr (toward Kingsbury North Trailhead)

 Continue onto Andria Dr

-Youll find the green gate after the last house on the street, as soon as the road (Andria Dr) transitions from pavement to cracked pavement.
+Youll find the trailhead after the last house on the street, as soon as the road (Andria Dr) enters a large parking lot.
 The approach is about 20 minutes--1.01 miles to Village Wall.
-Dont start hiking at the Tahoe Rim Trail (just North of the green gate) unless you want to hike quite a bit longer.
+Do not start hiking at the Tahoe Rim Trailhead (just North of the Castle Rock trailhead), otherwise you will be hiking quite a bit longer.
 The approach is well maintained trail, even bikeable, until you pass the Castle Gates boulders and descend loose sandy gullies to the base of the rock.
 Hiking shoes recommended.

-Once on the trail, follow signs to Castle Rock.
+From the beginning of the trail, follow signs to Castle Rock.
 Youll join the Tahoe Rim Trail at the first trail marker, then take a hard Left toward CR at the next one.
-At this point youll gain some altitude before coming to a breezy vista and the "Castle Gates" boulders on either side of the bending trail.
+At this point youll gain some altitude before coming to a breezy vista and the "Castle Gates" boulders on either side of the trail.

 To get to the main climbing area (South facing routes and Armory Wall), look for a climber trail and cairns on your Left immediately after the Castle Gates (about 20 feet).
 This will take you down to the main climbing area approach trail at the base of Castle Rock; follow the cairns down through the East Gully.